 - Attendance record from YISD Home Access Center, printed or electronic, that includes names of child(ren);

 - Birth certificate for child(ren) not in school; or

 Thank you for your cooperation and understanding.

 The Ysleta Independent School District is closely monitoring developments in regard to the Coronavirus Disease 2019 (COVID-19), and we are following the guidance and recommendations of local, regional and national health authorities.
-Although there are currently no known cases of COVID-19 in El Paso County, we will remain vigilant on this matter and any developments that may follow so that we are prepared to act in a timely manner to safeguard the health and safety of our students and employees.
+We will remain vigilant on this matter and any developments that may follow so that we are prepared to act in a timely manner to safeguard the health and safety of our students and employees.